-In the spirit of good governance, non-executive director searches are becoming increasingly competitive.
-Companies will often ask several search firms to pitch for a mandate.
+In the spirit of good governance, non-executive director searches are becoming increasingly competitive for executive search firms.
+Companies will often ask several firms to pitch for the mandate to find a new director.

 A typical search process is described below, from the perspective of the executive search firm and the client/company: